Site icon Survival Dispatch

 Caption: Handcuff shims, both commercial and improvised.
 Left to right: Oscar Delta Mini Gulag, two more by Oscar Delta, two dual-pall shims by Endured Limits, an Uber-shim by Oscar Delta.
 Top to bottom: Dual pawl and an Ultra-slim from Law Industries, hair clip, combo shim/qwik-stick/decoder (made by the author from a hair clip.)

-Please understand that I’m not a lawyer and that nothing in this article should be misconstrued as legal advice.
-By continuing to read, you agree that you are responsible for your actions and any consequences that result from them.
-Otherwise, please stop reading now.
-The reason is that this article is for Survival Dispatch in Florida, and some of Florida’s laws regarding anything that can be used to open handcuff keys have potentially serious consequences.
+The reason is that this article is for Survival Dispatch in Florida.
+Some of Florida’s laws regarding anything that can be used to open handcuff keys have potentially serious consequences.
 If you are arrested by law enforcement and carrying a shim, bobby pin or hair clip that can be used to shim handcuffs, I’d let the officer know immediately, or you may risk a third-degree felony.
 My intent here is to help folks intending to escape illegal restraint, not lawful arrest, which typically helps folks from the frying pan into the fire.

 What Makes a Good Handcuff Shim?